mpemer/puppet.artifactory/README.md

 After the resource has been put in place by puppet, assuming your credentials were correct, you will have a mounted bucket at /mnt/s3/\<bucket-name\>

+## Future Improvements

+There are several areas where this module could be improved.
+Examples would include:
+* Support for other Operating systems than the Debian-based Linux distributions
+* More fine-grained control over mount options

+You are welcome to contribute to this project by forking it and submitting pull requests to the project maintainers (organization: iteego, current maintaners: mpemer and mbjarland)